Ankle Replacement Surgery

 You may need to rearrange your living arrangements as you recover because you’ll need to use crutches for several weeks.
 Have someone available to drive you home from the hospital.

-You’ll need to avoid food and drink after midnight the night before your procedure.
+You’ll need to avoid food and drink after midnight the night before

 What happens during ankle replacement surgery?